turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ![](https://imgur.com/c3eIXvW.png)

-To confirm that we are on the same page, run the following command in the `root` folder.
+To confirm that we are on the same page, run the following command in the project root folder.

 ```bash
 npm start